 Flyers, posters or any other kinds of advertisements are not allowed without our permission.
 For any other questions about advertising or promotion on our beach, please contact firstname.lastname@example.org and include PROMO INQUIRY as a subject.

 Sounds like a good plan!
 Make sure to mail your details to email@example.com.

 WECANDANCE has no volunteer program you can join since we’re a commercial company, not a VZW.

-- General safety
+- General Safety

-Please read in full here.
+Please read it in full here.

 The security of our visitors, artists and entourage, crew and people of Zeebrugge and neighbouring villages is a number one priority to the organization of WECANDANCE.
-Our security measures were taken in consultation with the police, the emergency services and local government.
+Our security measures were taken in consultation with the police, the emergency services and the local government.
 All visitors can be subject to a full hand search.
-They are deemed to cooperate and to open their bags spontaneously in order to show the contents to security and crew members responsible for the search.
+They are deemed to cooperate and open their bags spontaneously in order to show the contents to security and crew members responsible for the search.
 Small backpacks and handbags (max.
 45 cm high) will be allowed on site after the search.

-We have set out a clear list covering all items that are forbidden at the festival grounds: Professional photo, video and audio recording equipment, tripods, selfie sticks, drones, food or beverages (alcoholic and non-alcoholic), glass, plastic bottles, cans, beverage boxes, camel bags, drugs (people who have to take medication are advised to bring a medical certificate), fireworks, explosives, torches and any other flammable products, weapons, knives and other sharp items, portable benches or chairs, inflatable items (pools, balls, chairs and sofas…), non-drinkable gels and liquids such as deodorant
+We have set out a clear list covering all items that are forbidden at the festival grounds: Professional photo, video and audio recording equipment, tripods, selfie sticks, drones, food or beverages (alcoholic and non-alcoholic), glass, plastic bottles, cans, beverage boxes, camel bags, drugs (people who have to take medication are advised to bring a medical certificate), fireworks, explosives, torches and any other flammable products, weapons, knives and other sharp items, portable benches or chairs, inflatable items (pools, balls, chairs and sofas…), non-drinkable gels and liquids such as deodorant.